nttgin/BGPalerter/docs/report-http.md

         noc: https://MY_WEB_HOOK_FOR_THE_NOC_GROUP
 ```

 You can also specify a template for each type of alert (channel).
+More information about templates is available [here](context.md).
 Example:
 ```yaml
       isTemplateJSON: true